 Amend paragraph 114 of Schedule 16 as follows:

-114. The DNO Party will procure that the Nominated Calculation Agent estimates for the DNO Party's Distribution Services Area the proportion of the LV mains which LVconnected embedded networks are deemed to use by:
+114. The DNO Party will procure that the Nominated Calculation Agent estimates for the DNO Party's Distribution Services Area the proportion of the LV mains which LVconnected QNO networks are deemed to use by:

-(a) determining the total length of its LV mains used by LV-connected licensed embedded networks;
+(a) determining the total length of its LV mains used by LV-connected licensed QNO networks;

-(b) dividing that total length by the number of end users on LV-connected licensed embedded networks; and
+(b) dividing that total length by the number of end users on LV-connected licensed QNO networks; and

 (c) dividing the result by the average length of LV mains by LV end user on the DNO Party’s own LV network.